EmiliaCardenas/Implementation-of-Computational-Methods/README.md

 search(H, [H|_]).  % If the head of the list is the searched word, it is valid. search(H, [_|T]) :- search(H, T). % Otherwise, continue searching in the tail.

+## Tests
+The file *tests_regexp.py* has all the cases tested for regular expressions.
+It includes 20 tests, of which only 7 are valid, and will pass.
+If the word entered in the py file is incorrect, the test will not appear.

 ## Analysis
 Starting with the time complexity, the main factor to use is the behavior of the function of the library re (for regular expressions), which is re.match().
 Using a DFA with a linear runtime means that I didn’t use any kind of repetition with the symbols * or + in my regex.
 That leads to the conclusion that the time can be in **O(n)**.